Frequently Asked Questions

 Can I use Kino Wheels with my gimbal or drone?

-Anything is possible, but you’d probably need to adapt the code and the wiring for the wheels to communicate with your gimbal/drone.
+Anything is possible, but you’ll need to adapt the code and the wiring for the wheels to communicate with your gimbal/drone.
 Since the hardware is open-source, you are free and encouraged to modify the design in any way you need.
+Some people have managed to connect their Kino Wheels to their gimbals, so check out the Facebook community to see how they did it.

 Building Kino Wheels